Docklands Light Railway: Services

-Future services

-The new rolling stock to be introduced from 2024 onwards will support service improvements, with peak Stratford International - Woolwich Arsenal services increasing to 15tph, peak Stratford - Canary Wharf services extended to Lewisham and a peak Stratford International - Beckton service.

 Stations

 Most stations are elevated, with others at street level, in cutting or underground.
 Access to the platforms is mostly by staircase and lift, with escalators at some stations.
 From the outset the system has been fully accessible to wheelchairs; much attention was paid to quick and effective accessibility for all passengers.
-The stations have high platforms matching the floor height of the cars, allowing level access for passengers with wheelchairs or pushchairs.
+The station platforms match the floor height of the cars, giving level access for passengers with wheelchairs or pushchairs.